-By now you’ve realize that most mainstream erotic film (with some notable exceptions) while a titillating addition to some people’s masturbation life, is quite literally in the business of producing fantasy, not reality.
+By now you’ve realized that most mainstream lesbian erotic films are quite literally in the business of producing fantasy, not reality.
 Thus, many women who are interested in exploring same-sex attraction, may feel ill-prepared to actually pursue another woman for fear of ‘not knowing what to do’ in bed.
 Below, we take a look at the mechanics of lady loving and everything that makes it so great.

 What is S-E-X?

 Sex, most people would quickly agree, doesn’t exclusively refer to a penis-in-a-vagina; after all, there’s also anal sex.
 Then of course, there’s oral sex―some people don’t consider that ‘really sex,’ maybe because there’s not penetration.
 But even fewer of those same people would consider manually stimulating a female partner to be ‘sex,’ but that includes penetration.

 The common conception of what is sex and what isn’t, when you really get down to it, is quite arbitrary and varies from person to person, from culture to culture, and even has changed over time.
 Once it would have been anything that could have resulted in conception, but thanks to the use of contraception, that isn’t accurate anymore either.
 For the purposes of this discussion, we define ‘sex’ as something people do for erotic enjoyment, which may or may not result in an orgasm (or more).

 Okay, so what is lesbian sex?